 At Adventure CLIMB, we believe outdoor climbing is a perfect way to learn personal responsibility, confidence, teamwork and an appreciation for the outdoors.
 Throughout the week, our campers will not only become outdoor crushers, but better outdoor stewards, problem solvers, and friends.

 Is Adventure CLIMB right for me?

-This camp is not designed for campers hoping to learn advanced outdoor climbing techniques such as lead climbing, traditional gear placement, self rescue, or anchor building and cleaning.
-There will be opportunities to mock lead or build anchors from the ground if campers show specific interest.
+This camp is not designed for campers hoping to use advanced outdoor climbing techniques such as lead climbing, traditional gear placement, self rescue, or anchor building and cleaning.
+There will be opportunities to practice these skills from the ground if campers show specific interest.